minkaotic/front-end-notes/AJAX-Notes.md

 # AJAX Notes

-AJAX is an important front-end web technology that lets JavaScript communicate with a web server.
-It lets you load new content without leaving the current page, creating a better, faster experience for your web site's visitors.
+AJAX ("Asynchronous JavaScript And XML") is an important front-end web technology that lets JavaScript communicate with a web server.
+It lets you update HTML without leaving or reloading the current page, creating a better, faster experience for users.

+AJAX makes XHR (XML-HTTP Requests)